-Apologizing to a Dog: What is the Best Approach?
+Apologizing to a Dog: What Is the Best Approach?

 See files for Dogs

 If we train our dog through positive reinforcement, we may fear the dog has interpreted our bad reaction as a way to tell them they're doing something wrong.
-So, can you apologize to your dog?
+So, how do you apologize to your dog?
 What is the best approach to do so?
 Stay with us at AnimalWised and find out.

 Can a dog understand an apology?